 Andrea has previous experience in Cosmic Microwave Background data analysis and has a strong expertise in High Performance Computing and software development in Python, he joined the team to help develop the IRIS Data Reduction System.

-Ben is a 2nd-year graduate student interested in the direct detection of exoplanets and exoplanet atmospheric composition.
-He works with the KPIC Collaboration and will shortly begin working on the calibration unit for the upcoming High-resolution Infrared Spectrograph for Exoplanet Characterization (HISPEC) instrument planned for Keck.
+Ben is a 4th year graduate student interested in the direct detection of exoplanets and exoplanet atmospheric composition.
+He works with the KPIC Collaboration and on the calibration unit for the upcoming High-resolution Infrared Spectrograph for Exoplanet Characterization (HISPEC) instrument planned for Keck.